Book and Lyrics by Iris Rainer Dart

 Produced and Directed by Scott & Shannon Guggenheim

 Musical Directed by Stephen Guggenheim and Tom Tomasello

 The People In The Picture has a book and lyrics by Iris Rainer Dart, the acclaimed novelist, TV writer, and playwright.
-Dart’s most well-known book, Beaches, was turned into a hit movie starring Bette Midler.
-The music is by Mike Stoller and Artie Butler.
+Dart’s most well-known book, Beaches, was turned into a hit movie starring Bette Midler and is being readied for its London debut as a West End musical.
+Composers Mike Stoller and Artie Butler bring their decades of experience writing and arranging hit songs and emotional anthems to this production, thus creating a score filled with melodies that will stay with audiences long after the final crescendo.
 Stoller, as half of the team Leiber and Stoller, has written many of rock-and-roll’s most iconic songs (“Stand By Me,” “Jailhouse Rock,” and Peggy Lee’s brilliant “Is That All There Is?” while Butler arranged hit recordings for an incredible number of legendary singers including Louis Armstrong, Barry Manilow, Bette Midler, Joe Cocker, Neil Sedaka, Andy Williams, Neil Diamond, Dionne Warwick, Gladys Knight & The Pips and Natalie Cole … as well as composing scores for film and TV.